-U.S. dry natural gas production is forecast to average 73.7 billion cubic feet per day (Bcf/d) in 2017, a 1.3 Bcf/d increase from the 2016 level, according to Energy Information Administration data in the just-released Short-Term Energy Outlook (STEO).
+U.S. dry natural gas production averaged 73.6 billion cubic feet per day (Bcf/d) in 2017, and is forecast to reach 80.3 Bcf/d in 2018, establishing a new record, STEO, the Energy Information Administration's just-released Short-Term Energy Outlook, projects.

 British oil supermajor BP reported Tuesday 12% upstream production growth in 2017 — the highest since 2010 — in what the company claimed to be one of the strongest years in its recent history, Kallanish Energy learns.